Natural wonders of Langkawi Island with turquoise waters and majestic limestone cliffs, hidden tropical gem, Malaysia

 Seven Wells Waterfall Trek

-Hike 30-45 minutes through jungle to Telaga Tujuh's seven-tiered cascades (free entry).
+Hike 30-45 minutes through jungle to Telaga Tujuh's seven-tiered cascades (entry fees may apply for hiking/peak access).
 Lower pools are swimmable—bring water shoes as rocks are slippery.
 Visit morning after rain for best flow.
 Continue steep climb to upper pools for fewer crowds and panoramic island views.
 Monkeys frequent the area—secure bags.

 Island & Water Activities